Dutch Mauritius: Malagasy slavery

+Further Dutch attempts at colonisation

 In 1664, a second attempt was made, but this one also ended badly as the men chosen for the job abandoned their sick commander, Van Niewland, without proper treatment, and he died.

 From 1666 to 1669, Dirk Jansz Smient administered the new colony at Grand Port, with the cutting down and export of Ebony trees as the main activity.
 When Dirk Jansz Smient left, he was replaced by George Frederik Wreeden.
 The latter died in 1672, drowned with five other colonists during a reconnaissance expedition.
 His replacement would be Hubert Hugo.
 The later was a man of vision and wanted to make the island into an agricultural colony.
 His vision was not shared by his superiors, and eventually he could not fully develop his vision.

 Issac Johannes Lamotius became the new governor when Hugo left in 1677.
 Lamotius governed until 1692, when he was deported to Batavia for judgment for persecuting a colonist whose wife had refused his courtship.
 Thus in 1692 a new governor, Roelof Deodati, was appointed.
 In 1693 Deodati exiled the French Protestant François Leguat and five of his followers for two years on Ile aux Fouquets after that Leguat's group had reached Mauritius from Rodrigues.
 Even if he tried to develop the island, Deodati faced many problems, like cyclones, pest infestations, cattle illnesses and droughts.
 Discouraged, Deodati eventually gave up and his replacement would be Abraham Momber Van de Velde.
 The latter fared no better and eventually became the last Dutch governor of the island for that period.
 Thus the Dutch definitely abandoned the island in 1710.